 The “push button” test is designed to provide an indication the RCD is working; you simply push the “test button” and the RCD should trip “without undue delay”.
 This quick and simple test is commonly used with portable RCDs and should be performed daily or before each time you use the RCD – which ever is the longer.
 However it is not particularly accurate and should never be relied on as a reliable assessment of the RCD is an acronym for Residual Current Device.
 They are also known as safety switches.
 RCDs are designed to protect people from electric shock. working correctly.

-The “The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit) when a value greater than the rated tripping current of the RCD is detected.
-The measurement is recorded in milli-seconds.” test using the “applied current” method is a far more accurate means of testing RCDs and is a required test under AS/NZS 3760.
-It measures the actual The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit) when a value greater than the rated tripping current of the RCD is detected.
-The measurement is recorded in milli-seconds. and must be performed with equipment able to measure this to within +/- 8 milliSecond = 1/1,000th of a second The symbol is mS ( 0.008 of a second ).
+The “The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit).
+This should occur when a value greater than the rated tripping current of the RCD is detected.
+The measurement is recorded in milli-seconds.
+We provide RCD or trip time testing in Melbourne for any business or workplace.” test using the “applied current” method is a far more accurate means of testing RCDs and is a required test under AS/NZS 3760.
+It measures the actual The trip time is the measurement of the time taken for a Residual Current Device (RCD) to trip (break the circuit).
+This should occur when a value greater than the rated tripping current of the RCD is detected.
+The measurement is recorded in milli-seconds.
+We provide RCD or trip time testing in Melbourne for any business or workplace. and must be performed with equipment able to measure this to within +/- 8 milliSecond = 1/1,000th of a second The symbol is mS ( 0.008 of a second ).

 The Standard also sets out the intervals to retest the RCDs under various uses and environments.
 For commercial cleaning use it’s every 6 months, workshops and the like every 12 months, residential facilities and low risk environments every 2 years. ( see Table 4 AS/NZS 3760 )